Manipulation under anesthesia: Risk

 Tens of thousands of uneventful spinal and extremity MUA procedures have been performed in the United States over the past several decades.
 As such, in all likelihood, the risks with the procedure are relatively low or minimized with current techniques and when patients are properly selected and evaluated by the anaesthesiologist, the medical physician who is providing medical clearance, and the MUA manual therapy practitioner (DC, DO, MD).
 However, as with any procedure, there are inherent risks with MUA.
-The chiropractic literature seems to best address concern for complications, poor outcomes, or adverse events with spinal MUA; however, better event reporting is needed in developing more definitive risk criteria.
-In part, these include severe sacroiliac pain with transient "pain paralysis" (of one or both legs), transient respiratory distress, a significant adverse cardiovascular event, spinal fracture with hemothorax, lower extremity fracture, glenoid fracture, shoulder dislocation, and pseudoaneurysm.
+The chiropractic literature seems to best address concern for complications, poor outcomes, or adverse events with spinal MUA; however, better event reporting is needed to develop more definitive risk criteria.
+In part, these complications include severe sacroiliac pain with transient "pain paralysis" (of one or both legs), transient respiratory distress, a significant adverse cardiovascular event, spinal fracture with hemothorax, lower extremity fracture, glenoid fracture, shoulder dislocation, and pseudoaneurysm.